 Roger Parton studied composition under Wolfgang Bottenberg (Concordia University) and piano with Laurie Altman (Concordia University) and Alice Enns (UBC).
-He has extensive experience across the Lower Mainland as a répétiteur, and works as an associate coach with City Opera Vancouver, most recently doing double duty as rehearsal pianist and orchestral musician for the world premiere of Brian Current’s “Missing”.
+He has extensive experience across the Lower Mainland as a répétiteur, and works as a principal coach and music arranger with City Opera Vancouver.
+Roger worked as rehearsal pianist and orchestral musician for the world premiere of Brian Current’s “Missing”.
 When not coaching singers, he composes.

 Nadine Cornelius, mezzo

 Nadine Cornelius was born and raised in South Africa where she was involved in music from a very young age.
 She sang with the South African National Youth Choir and toured across the continent performing and recording with African chamber groups in various movie soundtracks, chamber concerts and competitions.
 She has performed with many renowned South African artists including Lebo M, The Drakensburg boys choir and Katlego Maboe.
 It was only when she moved to Canada that she started studying opera under world renowned dramatic soprano Frances Ginzer, and went on to sing with the Calgary Opera Chorus for many years.
 Title roles include Maurya in Riders to the Sea and the Old Maid in Menotti’s Old Maid and the Thief with Mount Royal University, as well as small mainstage roles with Calgary Opera throughout her time with the chorus.
 Most recently Nadine has been involved in productions with Opera Opulenza, Burnaby Lyric Opera, and Heroic Opera.

 Ming-Xuan Chung, tenor